 Refer to the section Configuring Uppercase and Lowercase Rules for information on changing the default case.

-''' CASE address is

-Case address is

-case address is '''

-'''

-case address is

-case address is

-case address is

-'''
+Violation CASE address is Case address is Fix case address is case address is case address is case address is case address is

 Refer to the section Configuring Uppercase and Lowercase Rules for information on changing the default case.